šŸ›”ļø Be aware: Foundation will NEVER ask for your seed words, device PIN, or call you unexpectedly. If anyone does, it's a scam.

 Via QR Code

-Tapping the QR icon in the bottom right corner of the home screen and Bitcoin wallet app will open Prime’s camera.
-Scan the unsigned transaction QR code series from Envoy (or other QR compatible wallet software).
+Tapping the QR icon in the bottom right corner of the home screen and Bitcoin wallet app will open Passport Prime's camera.
+Scan the unsigned transaction QR code series from Envoy (or other QR-compatible wallet software).

-After signing, the signed transaction will be displayed as a series of animated QR codes on Prime’s screen.
-Scan these QR codes with Envoy (or other QR compatible wallet software) to transfer the signed transaction back to be broadcast to the Bitcoin network.
+After signing, the signed transaction will be displayed as a series of animated QR codes on Passport Prime's screen.
+Scan these QR codes with Envoy (or other QR-compatible wallet software) to transfer the signed transaction back to be broadcast to the Bitcoin network.

 Via File